mjbradvica/personal-website-articles/2024/simplifying-state-for-reference-types.md

 ## Solution

 There is a built-in method in Node that natively provides deep clone capability without the code smells.
 We can wrap this method in a custom hook to give us consistent state updates without future headaches.

+> StructuredClone is a new addition to Node, so this method may not work for all projects.

 ```typescript
 import { useState } from "react";